 My articles have been featured on numerous websites over the years and I’d love to conceitedly list them off—preferably in some smug font—but as it turns out I am: a) above tooting my own horn and b) kinda lazy.

-When I’m not writing or scrounging the internet for baseball news I spend my time playing slow-pitch softball, watching baseball, reading, hanging out with my girlfriend, and—because blogging doesn’t pay the bills—working at the MIT Libraries.
+When I’m not writing or scrounging the internet for baseball news I spend my time playing slow-pitch softball, watching baseball, reading, hanging out with my wife and my cat, and—because blogging doesn’t pay the bills—working at the MIT Libraries.

-If you’re ever in the mood to talk baseball, or any sport for that matter, you can drop me a line or leave a comment here at “Cheap Seat Chronicles.”
+If you’re ever in the mood to talk baseball, or any sport for that matter, you can follow me @jeremiahgraves on Twitter, go old school and email me, or leave a comment here at “Cheap Seat Chronicles.”